BalajiGurusala/AI/Projects/Lending_Club_Approval/deployment/README_EC2.md

 # EC2 Deployment Guide: Lending Club MLOps Stack

-This guide provides step-by-step instructions to deploy the entire Lending Club MLOps infrastructure (Airflow, MLflow, Feast, FastAPI) on an AWS EC2 instance.
+This guide provides instructions to deploy the entire Lending Club MLOps infrastructure (Airflow, MLflow, Feast, FastAPI) on an AWS EC2 instance.

+You can choose between the **Automated Approach** (Recommended) or the **Manual Approach**.

 ---